jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     NameError: name 'function_name' is not defined

-  then I assign it to :ref:`None` to define it
+  I assign it to :ref:`None` to define it

   .. code-block:: python